Cristiano Dalbem

 Some nice little interaction details are the tooltips on the layers filters.
 They help educate the user about what each layer type is about.

 I was also responsible for designing social media posts highlighting the different features.
-These included posts on Instagram, Facebook, Linkedin, and Twitter
+These included posts on Instagram, Facebook, Linkedin, and Twitter.
+Although outside my comfort zone, it was fun being able to hone my skills with graphic design, which is not my main strength and I rarely have opportunity to do as a Product Designer inside the companies I’ve worked.

 Results